peterphmikkelsen/ktor-demo/README.md

-# Ktor demo app
+# Ktor Demo Server Application
-A demo Ktor app - a reference backend service, which includes everything from database access to observability.
+A demo Ktor server application - a reference backend service that includes everything from database access to observability.

 ## Technologies